MMDT1144 Multimedia and the Web

 COURSE DESCRIPTION

 This course is designed to give students the advanced skills they need to design a web site.
 Students are instructed in how to effectively use a HTML/Web site authoring tool.
 Topics such as the use of HTML coding, browser differences, page layout, tables, graphics, image mapping, linking, and using Flash objects are covered.
 Advanced topics covered include dynamically created pages using PHP.
 Students will manage their projects on an actual web server.
 This course is based on the use of textbook study and hands-on structured labs assigned by the instructor.
-(Prerequisites: MMDT1021, MMDT1058, MMDT1142) (3 Credits) (1 Lecture, 2 Lab, 0 On the Job Training.)
+(Prerequisites: MMDT1021, MMDT1058, MMDT1142) (3 Credits) (3 Lecture, 0 Lab)

 TEXT AND REFERENCES

-3. Computer system with Windows 2000 or better.
-(School or Student supplied equipment)
+2. Computer system with Windows 7 or better.
+(School or student supplied equipment)

 COURSE EXPECTATIONS